SMT-IT-Networking-Committee/societymusictheory.github.io/sessions/nov15/afternoon/index.md

 title: Sunday Afternoon, Nov.
 15
 ---

-# Sunday Afternoon, Nov.
-15
+# Sunday Afternoon, November 15

 Click the triangle to see session details, or go directly to the Zoom discussion by clicking the <i class="fas fa-video"></i> icon.